 Nail Size to Use for Crown Moldings

 A two-inch finishing nail with 15- or 16-gauge is sufficient to secure crown moldings.
-This nail size is enough to fix crown molding to a half-inch drywall and a 3.5-inch wall stud.
+This nail size is enough to fix boards to a half-inch drywall and a 3.5-inch wall stud.
 A finishing gun and compressor are almost always necessary in such instances.
 Meanwhile, exterior corners can benefit from a one-inch brad nail.

 Should Moldings Be the Same Size As Baseboards?